-The WM projection estimates that the total greenhouse gas emissions (without LULUCF) in 2020 and in 2030 will be 56 and 48 million tonnes CO_2 eq. respectively, whereas the WAM projection assesses that they will be 56 and 44 million tonnes CO_2 eq., respectively.
+The WM projection estimates that the total greenhouse gas emissions (without LULUCF) in 2020 and in 2030 will be 56 and 48 million tonnes CO2 eq. respectively, whereas the WAM projection assesses that they will be 56 and 44 million tonnes CO2 eq., respectively.
 The additional emission reduction measures in the WAM projection include all planned measures with a few exceptions for which the impact on the energy balance is not yet known.

-Finland is in the course of fulfilling its EU 2020 emission reduction goal and its corresponding emission reduction obligation under the second commitment period of the Kyoto Protocol with the existing policy measures.
+Finland is in the course of fulfilling its EU 2020 emission reduction goal with the existing policy measures.
 The effect of the additional measures is aimed at the 2020s and in full at the year 2030 at the latest.
 With the measures of the WAM projection the renewable energy share will rise to more than 50 per cent of final energy consumption and the use of imported oil for the domestic needs will be cut by half by 2030.
 This is also the target of the current Government Program.